bba2han/bba2han/README.md

 - 👋 Hi, I’m @bba2han
 - 👀 I’m interested in Blockchain
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning JavaScript and VueJS
-- 📫 How to reach me https://bba2han.github.io/
+- 📫 You can reach to me on IG @gunesonchain